Eugene-Arutyunov/tundra/input/journal_EN.md

 Tolik didn't bring my whiskey and didn't even say anything…

 15th of May
+Why was I born where I was born, and not as a Nenets in the Arctic?
+Why am I me?
+And is it my merit that I am me now?
+No :) It's all some kind of invisible math.

+15th of May

 So we arrive in a lifeless tundra, it's cold, snow is falling — we set up the chum, light the stove, and soon a living space emerges, a home, coziness.
 And then the reverse happens.
 The warmth of a human in this cold, boundless world.